DL4Jets/DeepJetCore/PYPKG.md

 * **Personally, I would recommend you clone the repository to follow what is happening and better understand the functioning of the library.**

-* After that, these are the steps to follow to separately install DeepJetCore:
+* These are the steps to follow to separately install DeepJetCore:

-* Stay in the same root directory as the one where you cloned DeepJet.
+- Stay in the same root directory as the one where you cloned DeepJet.

 ```
     $ git clone -b python-package https://github.com/SwapneelM/DeepJetCore/